 - Sudden and extreme interest in the occult or religion

-The most common symptoms of schizophrenia fall into 3 categories: negative, positive, and cognitive.
+The most common symptoms of schizophrenia fall into three categories: negative, positive, and cognitive.
 The negative symptoms are similar to those associated with chronic anxiety and depression, but they take the form of more deep feelings.
 They are associated with disruptions to normal behaviors and emotions.
-If not treated well, the negative symptoms can turn into positive ones, which are characterized by the psychotic behaviors that healthy people never experience.
+If not treated well, the negative symptoms can turn into positive ones, which are characterized by psychotic behaviors that healthy people never experience.
 If you have positive symptoms you feel like you have lost most aspects of reality.
 The cognitive symptoms are severe and you may have serious problems with thinking and memory.

 The negative symptoms include:

 - Emotional flatness (no voice tone and facial expression)